biodir/bdp/README.md

-# Bioinformatics dependency manager
+# Bioinformatics Dependencies Platform

-Aim of this project is to create versionable dependency manager that enables reproducible bioinformatics repositories.
+Aim of this project is to create versionable dependency platform + manager that enables reproducible bioinformatics repositories.